-You can get a simple, no-frills PDU from many different manufacturers, but choosing the right vendor can get you a lot more functionality in the same box.
+You can get a simple, basic PDU from many different manufacturers, but choosing the right vendor can get you a lot more functionality in the same box.

 Now, keep in mind that the Remote Power Controller 100 is also available without alarm monitoring functionality if you decide that you really don't need it.
 Still, most people find after looking at their server room or server closet environment that they can benefit from adding alarm monitoring at such a small incremental cost to their PDUs.